How to Unlock an SD Card and Use It Again (3 Proven Methods)

 Method 2: DiskPart

 If your SD card doesn’t have a switch, or if you don’t have physical access to the SD card, you can unlock it through your operating system instead.
-Here’s how you unlock an SD card without a switch.
+Here’s how to unlock an SD card without a switch.

 1. Right-click Start and click Windows PowerShell (Admin).
 Click Yes if prompted by UAC.Opening an elevated PowerShell console.